FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Hairless dog breeds are popular with people who have allergies, but they make great family companions for just about anyone!
-Find out more about these interesting dogs right here.
+Hairless dogs are popular with people who have allergies, but they make great family companions for just about anyone.

 There are some interesting similarities between 'naked' dogs of different breeds and origins, these include:

 But of course ALL dogs are different in lots of ways - size, temperament, drive, ability, personality and so on.
 Every single pup is unique and although they carry the breed-specific traits of their ancestors, there's still a fair bit of variation from puppy to puppy.